xmtp/xmtp-js/CONTRIBUTING.md

 ## 🚢 Publishing

 This repository uses [changesets](https://github.com/changesets/changesets) to publish updates.
 Pull requests must contain a changeset in order for changes to be published.
 The [changeset-bot](https://github.com/apps/changeset-bot) will guide you through this process.

+### Beta releases

+To begin development on a beta release, make sure the `beta` branch is up to date with the `main` branch.
+Create a new branch from the `beta` branch.
+After merging your changes into the `beta` branch, you must create a PR from the `beta` branch into the `releases/beta` branch.
+Once merged, a beta release will be published to the NPM registry.

+After the beta period has ended, merge the latest `beta` branch into `main` to publish a production release with the changes.